What You Need to Know About Roof Safety

 5 Common Roof Safety Hazards

-To protect roofers, contractors, and subcontractors from serious injury and death it is important to identify hazards when working on rooftops and to follow critical safety steps to control these hazards.
+To protect roofers, contractors, and subcontractors from serious injuries and fatalities, it’s important to identify hazards when working on rooftops and follow critical safety steps to control them.
 Below are the most common rooftop hazards that should be identified and controlled to keep roofers safe:

-Power tools are essential when working on rooftops.
-However, if improperly used at heights, power tools can inflict serious damage to workers as well as cause slips and falls.
-Ensure your team is properly trained to handle power tools and that they are not defective.
+• Power Tools – If improperly used at heights, power tools can inflict serious damage to workers as well as cause slips and falls.
+Hence, ensure your team is properly trained to handle power tools.

-Common hazardous substances when working on rooftops include exposure to asbestos, paint fumes, and harmful chemicals.
-Check for substances that may harm workers on-site and take appropriate action including proper storage and safe handling of hazardous substances.
+• Hazardous Substances – Check for common hazardous substances, such as asbestos, paint fumes, and other harmful chemicals, that may pose risks to workers on-site and take appropriate action including proper storage and safe handling of hazardous substances.

 Roof Safety Signs and Their Meaning